 Analysis: How Seahawks created cap flexibility with biggest signings

-SEATTLE – When a few details regarding the contract of Seattle Seahawks quarterback Sam Darnold were revealed recently, much was made of the lack of guaranteed money beyond the first year.
+When a few details regarding the contract of Seahawks quarterback Sam Darnold were revealed recently, much was made of the lack of guaranteed money beyond the first year.

 That news should not have been a surprise since that falls in line with the typical structure of Seahawks contracts.

 The full details of the three-year, $100.5 million deal were made public Wednesday morning and confirmed the lack of any guarantees beyond year one.
-It also revealing that it’s structured in a way that the two sides will likely be back at the negotiating table following the second year.
+It is also revealing that the contract was structured in a way that the two sides will likely be back at the negotiating table following the second year.

 Most relevant this season is that Darnold’s deal carries a cap hit of $13.4 million for 2025 while Kupp’s is $9.35 million and Lawrence’s $7.68 million.

-Some of the more recent contracts agreed to by the Seahawks were not included.
-None of those will carry cap hits anywhere close to those of the “big three” external free agent signings.
+Some of the more recent contracts agreed to by the Seahawks were not yet included.
+None of those will carry cap hits anywhere close to those of the “big three” external free-agent signings.

 That’s something general manager John Schneider has often stated is a goal coming out of the first wave of free agency.